 What's a bridal shower without some bubbles?
 Instead of the standard mimosas though, invite a wine specialist to guide the group through wine tasting 101.
 You can even theme the tasting around a place you have traveled or where you’ll be honeymooning.
-Caterer Andrea Correale of Elegant Affairs shares the example of focusing on Tuscany.
-You can set up long farm tables and serve a family-style, Italian meal.
-Pair different Tuscan wines with each dish.
-Can’t think of anything?
-Champagne, of course, always works!
+Caterer Andrea Correale of Elegant Affairs shares the example of focusing on Tuscany: You can set up long farm tables and serve a family-style, Italian meal, paired with different Tuscan wines for each dish.

 Unleash Your Inner Beyonce